3

 Different types of enrichment for dogs

 Enrichment isn’t just about puzzle feeders and stuffed Kongs, although we think they’re fantastic!
-There are various ways you can enrich your dog’s day and give them enjoyable experiences to partake in.
+There are various ways you can enrich your dog’s day and give them enjoyable experiences.

 Enrichment comes in many forms.
 It’s a great way to boost your dog’s confidence and encourage curiosity.
 Plus, it’s fun!